Ryan Cleary: Provincial politics

 After his defeat in the 2015 federal election, Cleary entered talks with the Progressive Conservative Party of Newfoundland and Labrador to run under their banner in the 2015 Newfoundland and Labrador general election.
 On October 30, Cleary announced that he would seek the party's nomination in the electoral district of Windsor Lake.
 He won the Progressive Conservative nomination but was defeated in the general election by Liberal incumbent Cathy Bennett.

 Union activism

 In 2016, Cleary started efforts to organize a new union of fish harvesters, to be called the Federation of Independent Seafood Harvesters, or FISH-NL, as a rival to the Fish, Food and Allied Workers union.
 Cleary travelled throughout the province signing up members for union certification, their application for union recognition was considered by the Labour Relations Board from 2016 to 2018.
-On September 28, 2018 the Labour Relations Board ruled that FISH-NL did not have enough support to trigger a ratification vote.
-On December 3, 2019, Cleary announced the disillusion of FISH-NL after it failed to gain the necessary 4000 signatures after a second membership drive to trigger a ratification vote.
+On September 28, 2018, the Labour Relations Board ruled that FISH-NL did not have enough support to trigger a ratification vote.
+On December 3, 2019, Cleary announced the dissolution of FISH-NL after it failed to gain the necessary 4000 signatures after a second membership drive to trigger a ratification vote.